Updated: Jun 28

 But do you know there are different types of ghee available viz A1 ghee, A2 ghee.....lets try to understand in detail about them and also check for other better options.....

-Let me inform you that A1 ghee comes from A1 quality milk, from the Holstein cow breed (factory mutated) and contains a compound called BCM7 the leading cause for many health ailments including cancer.
-On the other hand, A2 ghee comes from an older cow breed that has not been mutated in factory.
+Let me inform you that A1 ghee comes from A1 quality milk, from the Holstein cow breed (factory mutated) and contains a compound called BCM7 the leading cause of many health ailments including cancer.
+On the other hand, A2 ghee comes from an older cow breed that has not been mutated in the factory.
 The casein is better in terms of quality and absorbability.
 The difference between the two chemically is in 1 amino acid chain and the presence of BCM7.

 But there is another much better option available in India known as ‘Gir Cow Ghee’ which has more benefits.
 The 'Gir cow' is a native breed of the 37 breeds that India has.
 Its distinguishing feature is the hump these cows have.

-Firstly Know your cow if its Holstein, Jersey or a genetically mutated bred cow.
+Firstly Know your cow if it's Holstein, Jersey or a genetically mutated bred cow.

-Secondly what raw material is used to make the ghee i.e., is it A2 milk.
-Also we need to know what the cows are fed.
-Is it grass or grain.
-Well this makes a difference to the quality of fat in the ghee.
+Secondly what raw material is used to make the ghee i.e., is it A2 milk?
+Also, we need to know what the cows are fed.
+Is it grass or grain?
+Well, this makes a difference to the quality of fat in the ghee.
 Grass feeding produces better milk.

 Thirdly we must understand the process used to make the ghee.
-Is it just cream being separated from raw milk to make ghee or there is something more.
+Is it just cream being separated from raw milk to make ghee or there is something more?
 We need to know if churning and fermentation for probiotics is involved.
-Which process should be used for better quality.
+Which process should be used for better quality?